DaBantableGamer/Insult-Generator-With-Shakespeare/README.md

 # haaris-repo
-This is a random insult generator that has a Shakespearian Insult Mode.
+This is a random insult generator that also has a Shakespearian Insult Mode.
-WIP
 :)